Why And How To Use Conditioner For Healthy Hair

 Check your conditioner bottle for the recommended time.
 Most rinse-out conditioners require between one and three minutes to do their job.

 Maximize your time in the shower by scrubbing your body while you’re waiting on your conditioner.
-Make this shower routine skin-safe and earth friendly by using Babo Botanicals’s Sensitive Skin Fragrance Free Hydra Therapy Face & Body Wash.
+Make this shower routine skin-safe by using Babo Botanicals’s Sensitive Skin Fragrance Free Hydra Therapy Face & Body Wash.

 Our EWG-Verified formula is made with natural plant-based ingredients to cleanse and soothe your skin.
 With no fragrance, gluten, soy, dairy, parabens, phthalates, petrolatum, or sulfates, this face and body wash is great for those with sensitive skin or eczema!